hyunholee26/hyunholee26/README.md

 - 😎 Hello, My name is Hyunho Lee.
-I am interested in spatial data science.
+I am interested in Geospatial Artificial Intelligence.
 - 👀 For more information, please refer to [hyunholee26.github.io](https://hyunholee26.github.io/)
 - 📫 How to reach me : hlee401@asu.edu or hyunho.lee26@gmail.com or hyunho@kwater.or.kr